 Color and shape are pretty self-explanatory.
 With these, you’ll give directions like “Touch the red circle” and “Give me the purple heart.”

-To make this activity easy-peasy, I use the buttons from this fine motor activity.
-Every shape comes in the same five colors.
-This is perfect because if you’re just working on just one critical element, then it’s really easy to pull out all the red buttons and have the critical element be their shape or pull out all the hearts and distinguish them by their color.
+To make this activity easy-peasy, I use the shapes from this fine motor activity.
+When working on more advanced vocabulary like “cylinder” and “sphere,” you can use these fine motor beads.
+Every shape/bead comes in the same few colors.
+This is perfect because if you’re just working on just one critical element, then it’s really easy to pull out all the red shapes and have the critical element be their shape or pull out all the hearts and distinguish them by their color.

 Size can be really simple to work on if you have the right toys.
 These counting bears are perfect because each color of bear comes in small, medium, and large.